pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 ### Update Docker Compose

-Next, you need to update your service’s in Docker Compose so they can fetch the public key.
-This step relies on what’s called a JSON Web Key Set (JWKS) endpoint.
+Next, you need to update your service's in Docker Compose so they can fetch the public key.
+This step relies on what's called a JSON Web Key Set (JWKS) endpoint.

 The JWKS endpoint is an internal Pomerium URL that provides the public key the upstream service needs to verify a private key.